python/cpython/Doc/library/struct.rst

 By default, C types are represented in the machine's native format and byte order, and properly aligned by skipping pad bytes if necessary (according to the rules used by the C compiler).
-Relying on default byte ordering and padding is fragile.
-For most applications, you should use explicit byte ordering and padding.
+Whether you use default byte ordering and padding or more explicit formats depends on your application.

 .. index::
    single: @ (at); in struct format strings